-The months before VAT registration are usually the highest-VAT-incurrence months of a property development project.
-The land deposit, the planning fees, the architect's drawings, the structural engineer's reports, the legal fees on the acquisition, the early professional advice on funding structures: all VAT-able, almost all paid before the developer first reaches the £90,000 registration threshold or voluntarily registers ahead of taxable supplies.
-Without a recovery route those VAT amounts would be a sunk cost.
-The route exists, in VAT Regulations 1995 reg 111, but it is narrow.
+The months before VAT registration are usually the highest-VAT-incurrence months of a development project.
+The land deposit, the planning fees, the architect's drawings, the structural engineer's reports, the legal fees on the acquisition, the early professional advice on funding structures: all VAT-able, almost all paid before you first reach the £90,000 registration threshold or register voluntarily ahead of taxable supplies.
+Without a recovery route that VAT is a sunk cost.
+The route exists, in VAT Regulations 1995 reg 111, but it is narrow, and the timing of when you register decides how much you keep.

-The regulation gives back VAT on two categories of pre-registration spend on the developer's first VAT return after registration: goods bought within four years that are still on hand for business use at registration, and services bought within six months that relate to the registered business's taxable supplies.
-The two windows look generous on paper.
+The regulation gives back VAT on two categories of pre-registration spend, on your first VAT return after registration: goods bought within four years that are still on hand for business use at registration, and services bought within six months that relate to your taxable supplies.
+Both windows look generous on paper.
 In practice the still-on-hand test bites hard on goods (most building materials have been installed before registration and so no longer exist as separate goods), and the six-month services window cuts off the bulk of professional fees on any project that takes more than half a year from initial commissioning to registration.
-This page sets out the windows, the tests that determine eligibility, the documentation discipline HMRC expects, and the interaction with the developer's downstream option-to-tax election and Capital Goods Scheme position.
-A worked example walks through a typical mid-size residential developer's first-return reclaim.
+What follows is the windows, the tests that decide eligibility, the documentation HMRC expects, and how the recovery interacts with your downstream option-to-tax election and Capital Goods Scheme position, with a worked example for a typical mid-size residential developer.

 The Pre-Registration Moment: Why Reg 111 Matters

-A typical UK property development project spends six to eighteen months in pre-construction work before turning a spade of soil: land identification, due diligence, planning, design, professional engagement, debt and equity arrangement, contractor pre-procurement.
-Almost every cost in that window carries 20 percent VAT, and almost none of it is recoverable without a registered VAT entity to recover into.
-The developer either registers voluntarily early (taking on MTD compliance and quarterly returns when there is no taxable income yet) or waits until first taxable supplies trigger compulsory registration and then uses reg 111 to bring the pre-registration VAT back in.
+A typical UK development project spends six to eighteen months in pre-construction work before you turn a spade of soil: land identification, due diligence, planning, design, professional engagement, debt and equity arrangement, contractor pre-procurement.
+Almost every cost in that window carries 20 percent VAT, and none of it is recoverable until you have a registered VAT entity to recover into.
+You either register voluntarily early (taking on MTD compliance and quarterly returns when there is no taxable income yet) or wait until your first taxable supplies trigger compulsory registration, then use reg 111 to bring the pre-registration VAT back in.

-The choice between the two approaches matters less than understanding the reg 111 mechanics, because most developers in practice use a hybrid: register voluntarily once the project crystallises (typically at land acquisition or planning consent), recover the early professional fees as part of the first return, then proceed normally for the rest of the build.
-The reg 111 mechanic supports that timing: provided the developer registers within six months of the earliest services to be recovered and within four years of the earliest goods, the first-return claim brings the pre-registration VAT in.
+The choice between the two matters less than understanding the reg 111 mechanics, because most developers use a hybrid: register voluntarily once the project crystallises (typically at land acquisition or planning consent), recover the early professional fees on the first return, then proceed normally for the rest of the build.
+The mechanic supports that timing.
+Provided you register within six months of the earliest services you want to recover and within four years of the earliest goods, the first-return claim brings the pre-registration VAT in.

 Reg 111 Framework: The Two Windows

-The operative text is VAT Regulations 1995 reg 111.
-The structure of the recovery is reproduced below.
+The operative text is VAT Regulations 1995 reg 111, and it gives you two limbs.

 • Services bought within 6 months.
-VAT on services supplied to the relevant person within six months before the effective date of registration may be treated as input tax on the first VAT return after registration, provided the services relate to the registered business's taxable supplies.
+VAT on services supplied to the relevant person within six months before the effective date of registration may be treated as input tax on the first VAT return after registration, provided the services relate to your taxable supplies.
 Services consumed for non-business or private purposes are outside scope.

-The recovery is made via box 4 of the first VAT return (input tax).
-No separate form is required for a normal reg 111 claim.
-The amounts should be supported by a contemporaneous schedule listing each invoice, the date of supply, the supplier's name and VAT number, the description of the goods or services, the VAT amount, and a brief note evidencing the connection to the business's intended taxable supplies.
-HMRC will request the schedule and the underlying invoices in any compliance check.
+You make the recovery through box 4 of the first VAT return (input tax); no separate form is needed for a normal reg 111 claim.
+Support the amounts with a contemporaneous schedule listing each invoice, the date of supply, the supplier's name and VAT number, the description of the goods or services, the VAT amount, and a brief note evidencing the connection to your intended taxable supplies.
+HMRC will ask for the schedule and the underlying invoices in any compliance check.

 The Still-on-Hand Test for Goods

 The most common reason a goods reg 111 claim is rejected is that the goods are no longer on hand at the registration date.
-HMRC's VAT Input Tax Manual at VIT32000 is explicit: the goods must physically exist and must be intended for use by the now-registered business.
-Goods that have been installed into a building, sold, scrapped, or consumed are gone for reg 111 purposes, regardless of when they were bought.
+HMRC's VAT Input Tax Manual at VIT32000 is explicit: the goods must physically exist and must be intended for use by your now-registered business.
+Goods that have been installed into a building, sold, scrapped, or consumed are gone for reg 111 purposes, whenever you bought them.

-For a property developer the most-common still-on-hand goods are bricks, timber, structural materials, fittings, plant on site or in storage that the developer purchased pre-registration but has not yet installed.
-The four-year window is generous because materials can sit on a development site for two years through a slow planning process and still be recoverable when the developer registers and starts the build.
-Materials already installed before registration are not separately identifiable goods (they have become part of the building) and the VAT on them is not recoverable under the goods limb.
-Whether the developer can recover it instead under the services limb (if the materials were supplied as part of a contractor's construction services and the contractor's invoice was within the six-month services window) is a separate analysis.
+For a property developer the still-on-hand goods are usually bricks, timber, structural materials, fittings and plant on site or in storage that you bought pre-registration but have not yet installed.
+The four-year window is generous because materials can sit on a development site for two years through a slow planning process and still be recoverable once you register and start the build.
+Materials already installed before registration are not separately identifiable goods (they have become part of the building), so the VAT on them is not recoverable under the goods limb.
+Whether you can recover it instead under the services limb (if the materials came as part of a contractor's construction services and the contractor's invoice fell within the six-month services window) is a separate question.

 Services Apportionment and the 6-Month Window

-The six-month services window catches the bulk of property-development professional fees only where registration happens promptly after commissioning.
-An architect engaged at month one of a fifteen-month pre-construction phase will have delivered most of their work outside the six-month window by the time the developer registers.
-The pragmatic response is to phase the architectural commission so that successive stages are invoiced separately, with the later-stage invoices falling within the window.
-The same logic applies to legal fees, planning consultants, surveyors, and project managers.
+The six-month services window catches the bulk of property-development professional fees only where you register promptly after commissioning.
+An architect engaged at month one of a fifteen-month pre-construction phase will have delivered most of their work outside the six-month window by the time you register.
+The pragmatic response is to phase the architectural commission so successive stages are invoiced separately, with the later-stage invoices falling within the window.
+The same logic applies to legal fees, planning consultants, surveyors and project managers.

 For costs that span the window, HMRC's guidance is to apportion fairly and reasonably between the recoverable and non-recoverable portions.
 A planning consultancy retainer of £24,000 plus VAT covering a twelve-month period, where only the final six months fall within the window, would typically support recovery of half the VAT on a time-apportionment basis.
-The apportionment must be documented in the developer's accounting records and the schedule supporting the first return.
+Document the apportionment in your accounting records and on the schedule supporting the first return.

-For mixed taxable / exempt activities (a developer doing new-build residential for sale and also operating an exempt residential let portfolio), reg 111 input tax is apportioned between the activities using the partial-exemption standard method (or an approved special method).
-The de-minimis test in the standard method does not generally apply at the reg 111 stage because the post-registration partial-exemption period has just started.
-See our partial-exemption page for the standard-method mechanic.
+For mixed taxable / exempt activities (new-build residential for sale alongside an exempt residential let portfolio), you apportion reg 111 input tax between the activities using the partial-exemption standard method (or an approved special method).
+The de-minimis test in the standard method does not generally help at the reg 111 stage, because your post-registration partial-exemption period has only just started.

 Documentation Discipline

-The reg 111 claim sits on the developer's first VAT return alongside post-registration input tax, and HMRC's documentation expectations are the same: valid VAT invoices for each item being reclaimed, original (not duplicate) copies retained in the developer's records, and addressed to the developer or the developer's pre-registration entity.
-Where invoices were issued to a connected individual (typically a director who paid for early professional fees personally and was later reimbursed by the corporate developer), the developer must retain evidence of the reimbursement: an expense claim form, a board minute approving the reimbursement, a bank record of the reimbursement payment, and a confirmation from the individual that they were not at the time a taxable person and have not themselves claimed the VAT.
+The reg 111 claim sits on your first VAT return alongside post-registration input tax, and HMRC's documentation expectations are the same: valid VAT invoices for each item being reclaimed, original (not duplicate) copies kept in your records, addressed to you or to your pre-registration entity.
+Where invoices were issued to a connected individual (typically a director who paid for early professional fees personally and was later reimbursed by the company), keep evidence of the reimbursement: an expense claim form, a board minute approving it, a bank record of the payment, and a confirmation from the individual that they were not at the time a taxable person and have not themselves claimed the VAT.

-Three common documentation failures defeat reg 111 claims in compliance checks: invoices addressed to a different legal person (a director rather than the company; a parent company rather than the SPV that registered); missing or illegible VAT registration numbers on supplier invoices; and dates outside the recovery window (an invoice dated nine months pre-registration on a services claim).
-Catching these at the first-return preparation stage avoids subsequent HMRC challenge.
+Three documentation failures defeat reg 111 claims in compliance checks: invoices addressed to a different legal person (a director rather than the company; a parent company rather than the SPV that registered); missing or illegible VAT registration numbers on supplier invoices; and dates outside the recovery window (an invoice dated nine months pre-registration on a services claim).
+Catch these when you prepare the first return and you avoid the later HMRC challenge.

 Taxable, Exempt, and Private-Use Apportionment

-The threshold reg 111 question for every pre-registration cost is whether the cost was incurred for the registered business's taxable supplies.
+The threshold reg 111 question for every pre-registration cost is whether you incurred it for your taxable supplies.
 The four categories of intended use map onto the recovery analysis as follows.

 • Wholly for taxable supplies (zero, reduced, or standard rated).
 Full recovery.
-A new-build residential developer's architect's fees relate to zero-rated future sales under Sch 8 Group 5 Item 1(a); a commercial developer's legal fees on an opted-to-tax acquisition relate to future standard-rated rents.
+Architect's fees on a new-build residential scheme relate to zero-rated future sales under Sch 8 Group 5 Item 1(a); legal fees on an opted-to-tax commercial acquisition relate to future standard-rated rents.

 • Wholly for exempt supplies.
 No recovery.
-A buy-to-let landlord pre-registration who will let residential property under VATA 1994 Sch 9 Group 1 cannot recover pre-registration costs related to that activity.
+If you will let residential property under VATA 1994 Sch 9 Group 1, you cannot recover pre-registration costs related to that activity.

 • Mixed taxable and exempt.
 Apportion using the partial-exemption standard method.
-A developer with a portfolio of new-build for sale plus residential let-to-rent activity allocates each pre-registration cost to the appropriate stream and recovers only the taxable proportion.
+With a portfolio of new-build for sale plus residential let-to-rent, you allocate each pre-registration cost to the appropriate stream and recover only the taxable proportion.

 • Private or non-business.
 No recovery.
-A director's personal legal fees on the purchase of their own dwelling are non-business even if the director is also a property developer.
+A director's personal legal fees on the purchase of their own dwelling are non-business, even where the director is also a property developer.

-The intention test is judged at the cost-incurrence point.
-A subsequent change of direction in the project (the developer pivots from sale to rental at month eighteen) does not retrospectively disqualify a reg 111 claim made at month four on a cost that genuinely related to the original taxable intention.
-The Capital Goods Scheme then deals with any subsequent change in use for capital items.
+The intention test is judged at the point you incur the cost.
+A later change of direction (you pivot from sale to rental at month eighteen) does not retrospectively disqualify a reg 111 claim made at month four on a cost that genuinely related to the original taxable intention.
+The Capital Goods Scheme then deals with any later change in use for capital items.

 Want this checked against your specific situation?